TOMToolkit/tom_alerts_dash/README.md

 ]
 ```

-Finally, add the following two new paths to your base `urls.py`:
+Add the following two new paths to your base `urls.py`:

 ```python
     url_patterns = [